5 Secure Software Development Practices for Defense Tech Contracts

 Key Takeaway

-Send me your current system setup and I'll point out exactly where your data is exposed.
+Send me your current system setup.
+I will point out where your data is exposed.

 4